Ipomoea horsfalliae | A Tropical Jewel of the Victorian Greenhouse

 Fertilizer

 During the growing season (May–September), apply liquid fertilizer every two weeks.
-Fertilizers with phosphorus promote flowering.
+Fertilizers rich in phosphorus promote flowering.

 Conclusion